TVG vs BetAmerica, an age-old question. Ok, not really, but both are top horsebooks in the US.

-But in this review of TVG vs BetAmerica, you’ll find that the latter offers so much more than just horse racing, with an online casino and sports betting too.
+So, in this comparison of TVG vs BetAmerica, you’ll find that the latter offers so much more than just horse racing, with an online casino and sports betting too.
 But when looking at horse racing, who wins?

 Welcome Offer – TVG 4/5

-The BetAmerica welcome bonus is to the tune of a $100 matched deposit bonus.
+The BetAmerica welcome bonus is a $100 matched deposit bonus.
 The bonus goes into a Pending Bonus balance which you then earn in increments of ten percent of each wager you place.
 You have 30 days to claim as much of the bonus as you can, which is a comparatively generous time.

-BetAmerica’s bonus gives you longer but the ten times the withdrawal requirement makes the bonus weaker.
+BetAmerica’s bonus gives you longer but the 10x withdrawal requirement makes this offer not as good.
 Also, being able to earn the bonus in increments dictated by you is very good; you also get each bit of bonus into your money balance.

 In the battle of TVG vs BetAmerica, the latter is the clear winner here, with more bonus time available and the loyalty scheme format of earning it rather than a condensed time frame with no real monetary reward at the end of it.